dmytroony/learning/README.md

 3. Nikolskiy "JS on examples" - started 2019.09.26 | finished 2019.10.01.
     For technical reasons, I decided to stop studying this book.
     A lot of morally outdated code with old standards;
-4. Looking for the new book or other resource.
+4. Marijn Haverbeke "Eloquent Javascript" - started 2019.10.2 | studying at the moment;